-If you can, it's helpful to avoid having too much physical clutter in your writing space.
-If your desk is heaped with laundry, five empty coffee mugs, and a stack of books that you need to put away, then it's going to be hard to actually have space to write.
+Try to avoid having too much physical clutter in your writing space.
+If your desk is heaped with laundry, five empty coffee mugs, and a stack of books, it's going to be hard to actually have space to write.
 Plus, the clutter is a subtle reminder of the tasks you're not getting on with while you're writing.